Fragility of surface states in non-Wigner Dyson topological insulators: Introduction

 \section{Introduction}

 Topological insulators are subject to a powerful bulk-boundary principle according to which their insulating (yet topologically nontrivial) bulk implies conducting boundaries \cite{bernevig2013,ando2015,hasan2010,qi2011}.
 Examples include the chiral edge states of the quantum Hall effect, the helical edge states of the quantum spin-Hall effect, or the single Dirac cones in the surface spectrum of a three-dimensional topological insulator.
-In these three cases, the topological boundary states are continuously connected to a band of likewise delocalized bulk states at high energies, without interruption by a spectral gap at the boundary or a window of localized states at intermediate energies.
-For the quantum Hall effect, the connection of delocalized boundary states to a band of delocalized bulk states follows from the celebrated Laughlin gauge argument \cite{laughlin1981}, which shows that a quantized Hall conductance necessitates the existence of delocalized bulk states at energies below the Fermi energy, continuously connected to the conducting boundary states.
-Similar arguments have been made for the quantum spin-Hall effect and the three-dimensional topological insulator~\cite{prodan2011}.
+In these three cases, the boundary states extended along surfaces are continuously connected to a band of likewise delocalized bulk states at high energies.
+The presence of such ``bulk bridges'' between surface states is behind numerous physical phenomenana that make topological insulators stand out against conventional ones.
+Examples include anomalous transport, i.e.\ forces applied along one surface driving currents directed towards another, as in the integer quantum Hall effect, or topological protection against Anderson localization, safeguarding intra-surface conduction at arbitrary values of the chemical potential.
+These phenomena relate to the principle of \textit{spectral flow}, whereby adiabatic transport between disconnected surfaces is enabled by a bulk bridge.